 If you’re looking to create buzz around your course, consider giving influential people in your niche access for free.

-The idea is, you’ll offer the influencer free access to your online course in exchange for them talking about your product to their audience.
-Make sure that you set expectations before you give them access, and let them know how many times you want to be shared in exchange for your course.
+The idea is to offer the creator free access to your online course in exchange for them talking about your product to their audience.
+Make sure that you set expectations before you give them access.
+And let them know how many times you want to be shared in exchange for your course.

-The key to working with influencers is to make promoting your online course as easy as possible.
-Send them social media copy that they can copy and paste, and pretty graphics that they can share on their blog or Instagram.
+The key to working with influencers and fellow creators is to make promoting your online course as easy as possible.
+Send them social media copy that they can copy and paste, as well as graphics they can share on their blog or Instagram.

 Let’s look at ways you can drive traffic using external platforms.
 First let’s dive into social media.